praveen0815/AI-Based-Government-Scheme-Eligibility-Predictor/README.md

-Absolutely.
-Based on the project details we've developed for your **State Government Sponsored Scheme Eligibility Predictor Engine**, you can use a README structure similar to the Campus Sports project, but tailored to your actual implementation.

-Below is a **professional GitHub README** you can directly use.

----

 # 🏛️ State Government Sponsored Scheme Eligibility Predictor Engine

 A web-based **Government Scheme Eligibility Prediction System** that helps citizens identify government-sponsored welfare schemes they may be eligible for based on their socio-economic profile.